owenyeo/tp/docs/UserGuide.md

 * Timeslots added with this command will be green.
 * To add an event that lasts until the end of the day (midnight), set the end timing as `2400`.
-* You will not be allowed to add an event that clashes with any existing events.
+* You will not be allowed to add an event that clashes with any current or future events.
+Keep those clashes in mind!

 </div>